Diversity at TU is broadly defined to include: race, ethnicity, country of origin,

 Student Success Programs

-At Towson University, the success of our student population matters.
-From encouraging
+At TU, the success of our student population matters.
+From encouraging personal and

-personal and academic development through mentorship to providing a family-oriented
+academic development through mentorship to providing a family-oriented community,

 Students Achieve Goals through Education (SAGE)

-Students Achieve Goals through Education (SAGE) program is one component of Towson University's cultural diversity and student retention
+Students Achieve Goals through Education (SAGE) program is one component of TU's cultural diversity and student retention plan, fostering

-plan, fostering academic achievement, personal development, and campus-wide involvement
+academic achievement, personal development, and campus-wide involvement among entering

 College Readiness Outreach Program (CROP)